-(1) The word cheirographon (translated “certificate of debt” by the NASB), is used only here in the entire Bible.
+(1) The word cheirographon (translated as “certificate of debt” by the NASB), is used only here in the entire Bible.
 Outside the Bible, it consistently is a note of indebtedness written in one’s own hand as a proof of obligation.

 (2) Most translations render it as the record of our sins that has been canceled; not the Law of Moses.

 (3) Col 1:14 must be read with Col 1:13, which would define cheirographon as being “dead in your transgressions”.

 (4) Ephesians 2:15 should not be used to conclude that Colossians 2:14 refers to the Law of Moses because different things are canceled in these two verses for two different purposes.

-(5) The deception, as described by the letter, is non-Jewish, indicated by the emphasis on the supernatural, the worship of angels and visions, on mystery and knowledge and on self-abasement and the severe treatment of the body.
-Paul calls it a “philosophy” and a “self-made religion”.
+(5) The deception, as described by the letter, is non-Jewish, as indicated by the emphasis on the supernatural, the worship of angels and visions, mystery and knowledge, self-abasement, and the severe treatment of the body.
+Paul calls it a “philosophy” and a “self-made religion.”
 A statement that the Law of Moses has been canceled does not fit this context.

 (5) The Colossians still observed the Jewish holy days, but this does not mean that the deception included Jewish legalism.
 The Colossians observed these days in a joyous, festive manner, while the Colossian false teachers preached “self-abasement” and “severe treatment of the body”.
 It is therefore concluded that the Colossian deception criticized the believers for HOW they observed the Jewish special days (Col 2:16).

 (4) Col 2:15 refers to the “rulers and authorities” that have now been disarmed.
 It is implied that they accused Christians before God, but since their guilt has been eliminated, these “rulers and authorities” are unable to accuse Christians.